claycarson/jekyll/_posts/2017-11-30-Newsletter.md

 ## The Technology Behind Bitcoin

 You have likely heard the buzz around cryptocurrency, and more specifically, Bitcoin.
-To understand Bitcoin, it is better to grasp the technology behind it.
-This [video](https://www.youtube.com/watch?v=_160oMzblY8&app=desktop "video") will help.
+[Bitcoin](https://bitcoin.org/en/ "Bitcoin") is exciting but the technology behind it could be far more impactful.
+This [video](https://www.youtube.com/watch?v=_160oMzblY8&app=desktop "video") will help you to understand that technology.

 ## Paradox of Success

-From _Essentialism: The Disciplined Pursuit of Less_ by Greg McKeown…
+From [_Essentialism: The Disciplined Pursuit of Less_](https://www.amazon.com/dp/0804137382/ "Essentialism: The Disciplined Pursuit of Less") by Greg McKeown…

 > It leads to what I call “the paradox of success,” which can be summed up in four predictable phases:
 >